-The first thing to know about the accomodations on offer at the Kakslauttanen Arctic Resort is that they are divided into two villages – the East and the West village.
+The first thing to know about the accommodations on offer at the Kakslauttanen Arctic Resort is that they are divided into two villages – the East and the West Village.
 Whilst both villages feature glass igloos and log cabins, as well as their own reception/restaurant building, there are slight differences in their design.

-You can check out the full range of accomodations on offer at the Kakslauttanen Arctic Resort and their price range here.
+You can check out the full range of accommodations on offer at the Kakslauttanen Arctic Resort and their price range here.

 What you’ll eat at Kakslauttanen…

 Each village features a unique restaurant that serves a buffet breakfast of fresh bread, fruit, porridge, fish and cereals.
 In the West Village, the restaurant takes the form of a glass Igloo bar, whilst in the East Village, the restaurant instead exists as a cosy log restaurant.
 The restaurants also host delicious 3-course dinners every evening, which feature local ingredients such as reindeer (I could not bring myself to try this one though…) and fish soup.

 Whether you’re wanting to feel like Santa for a few hours on a reindeer-led sleigh ride or meet the man himself at Santa Claus’ house, Kakslauttanen has you covered.
 The resort works with many local companies offering incredible customer service.
 Activities include everything from aurora hunting expeditions aboard snowmobiles and reindeer or husky-led sleds to horseback riding and skiing excursions.
 Tours often include a hot drink and/or lunch in the wilderness as well as winter clothing (no matter how many layers you bring you’ll definitely be wanting more) and equipment.
 You can check out the full list of activities that you can partake in during your stay at Kakslauttanen here.